oliverstickel/oliverstickel.github.io/index.md

 **Self-employed researcher, consultant, educator**.
 Consultation work for organizations interested in Fab Labs, Makerspaces and Community Innovation Spaces.
 Public and private grant proposals.
 Teaching.
 Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)".
 Meta-Lab Rhein-Ruhr (in formation).

 `2020-2023`
-**Lab leade and co-developer**.
+**Lab leader**.
 I was involved in the setup of [RUB-Makerspace](https://makerspace.rub.de) as deputy general manager as well as lab leader for the Digital Lab and the Plastics Lab.
 RUB-Makerspace is a 2000sqm space with a team of 16 people and multiple (sub-)labs. *Ruhr-Universität Bochum*.

 `2015-2019`
 **Researcher, project manager, lecturer**.
 After graduating, I stayed at Uni Siegen to continue building [Fab Lab Siegen](https://fablab-siegen.de) into a sustainable infrastructure.
 Apart from the Lab, I worked on/in in different projects (see below), published and did a lot of teaching. *University of Siegen*.